Towards Faithful Model Explanation in NLP: A Survey: Families of Model Explanation Methods

-Compared with Simple Gradients, both DeconvNet and Guided BackPropagation produce cleaner feature relevance visualizations as perceived by humans (see Figure~\ref{figure:deconvnet_guidedbp} for an example).
-However, they share several shortcomings. \textbf{First}, they cannot handle the Sensitivity test (cf. Section~\ref{section:principles}) and the saturation issue \cite{sundararajan_axiomatic_2017, shrikumar_learning_2017}, like certain gradient methods mentioned before. \textbf{Second}, because of zeroing out negative inputs and/or negative incoming relevance, both methods cannot highlight features that contribute \textit{negatively} to the output \cite{shrikumar_learning_2017}.
-For example, the presence of floppy ears might lower the model's confidence that the image is a cat (instead, it is more likely a dog). \textbf{Third}, in terms of Faithfulness, it is shown that both methods are essentially doing (partial) input recovery, which is unrelated to the network's decision \cite{nie_theoretical_2018}.
-Whichever prediction class is chosen (e.g., cat, dog, ...), the feature attribution is almost invariant.
-Even with a network of random weights, Guided BackPropagation can still generate human-readable visualizations.
+By contrast, DeconvNet proposes to zero out the redistributed relevance \textbf{only if} the incoming relevance $R_j^{(l+1)}$ is non-positive, regardless of the input $\sum_{i=0}^{d_l} a_iw_{ij}$.
+On the other hand, Guided BackPropagation combines the two rules above, zeroing out the redistributed relevance if \textit{either} the incoming relevance or the input is non-positive.
+Compared with Simple Gradients, both DeconvNet and Guided BackPropagation produce cleaner feature relevance visualizations as perceived by humans.
+However, they share several shortcomings pertaining to faithfulness.
+First, they fail the Input Sensitivity test (Section~\ref{section:principles}) and similarly suffer from the saturation issue \cite{sundararajan_axiomatic_2017, shrikumar_learning_2017}, like certain gradient methods mentioned before.
+Second, because of zeroing out negative inputs and/or negative incoming relevance, both methods cannot highlight features that contribute \textit{negatively} to the predicted class \cite{shrikumar_learning_2017}.
+Third, it is shown that both methods are essentially doing (partial) input recovery, which is unrelated to the network's decision \cite{nie_theoretical_2018}.
+Whichever label class is predicted, the feature attribution is almost invariant.
+Even with a network of random weights, Guided BackPropagation can still generate human-understandable visualizations.
 Thus, it is suspected that the visualization has little to do with the model's reasoning process.

-While the previous two methods only treat ReLU specifically, \textbf{Layerwise Relevance Propagation (LRP)} then comes out as a more generalized solution \cite{bach_pixel-wise_2015}.
+While the previous two methods only treat ReLU specifically, \textbf{Layerwise Relevance Propagation (LRP)} has been proposed as a more generalized solution \cite{bach_pixel-wise_2015}.
 Instead of handcrafting rules directly, it first proposes a high-level \textit{Relevance Conservation} constraint, i.e., the total incoming relevance into a neuron should equal the total outgoing relevance from it.
-In other words, for all neurons $i=1, 2, ..., d_l$ in layer $l$ and all neurons $j=1, 2, ..., d_{l'}$ in another layer $l'$, we have

 Any propagation rule conforming to this constraint can be called an instance of LRP.
-The original paper proposes several such rules, among which we introduce three.
-All of them are in the following form:

-where $c_{ij}$ denotes the contribution of neuron $i$ to neuron $j$, and is defined by each rule differently.
-It can be verified that Equation~\ref{equation:LRP} satisfies the Relevance Conservation constraint.
-Concretely, the three rules are:

-(a) the Basic rule, which intuitively takes the product of the activation and the weight as the contribution from $i$ to $j$:

-(b) the Epsilon rule, which adds a small term in the denominator to alleviate numerical instability: